xrhd/a2a-hub/README.md

 # A2A Friend Scheduling Demo
-This document describes a multi-agent application demonstrating how to orchestrate conversations between different agents to schedule a meeting.
+This document describes a multi-agent application demonstrating how to orchestrate conversations between different agents to help users.

 This application contains four agents:
 *   **Host Agent**: The primary agent that orchestrates the scheduling task.
-*   **Kaitlynn Agent**: An agent representing Kaitlynn's calendar and preferences.
-*   **Nate Agent**: An agent representing Nate's calendar and preferences.
-*   **Karley Agent**: An agent representing Karley's calendar and preferences.
+*   **Math Agent**: An agent responsible for performing mathematical calculations or resolving scheduling conflicts that require arithmetic or logic.

 ## Setup and Deployment